 9. Try creating a color scheme

-Start your color scheme with 2 to 3 neutral colors.
+Start your color scheme with two to three neutral colors.
 For example, black, gray, and white are neutrals for a sleek, modern color scheme.
 Brown and beige are good neutrals for a Boho style.

-Next, add 1 to 2 accent colors that fit with your neutrals.
+Next, add one to two accent colors that fit with your neutrals.
 Hot pink, royal blue, or yellow would all work well for a high-energy look.
 If you want something more subdued, stick to muted colors, such as blush pink and moss green.

 Image by @thedaintysquid